raulgniubo/raulgniubo/README.md

 for IOS.
 (Swift, SwiftUI, Firebase, MVVM, OOP,
 Data Structures & Algorithms, APIs, Jira, Scrum).

-- 🔭 I’m currently working on a couple of iOS Apps that work together to make a great connection between guests and servers at restaurants.
+- 🔭 I’m currently developing an innovative to-do list app designed to elevate task management to new heights.
+It features a user-friendly interface and enhanced collaborative tools.
-- 🌱 I’m currently learning Advanced SwiftUI + Combine.
+- 🌱 I’m currently learning Advanced Swift.
 - 👯 I’m looking to collaborate on IOS Projects.
 - 💬 Ask me about anything.
 - 📫 How to reach me: rgutierrez@codiedev.com